Love You like a Love Song

-"Love You Like a Love Song" is a song by American band Selena Gomez & the Scene recorded for their third studio album When the Sun Goes Down (2011).
+"Love You like a Love Song" is a song by American band Selena Gomez & the Scene recorded for their third studio album When the Sun Goes Down (2011).
 It was released as the second single from the album internationally.
 The song was released for digital download on June 17, 2011, and serviced to mainstream radios on August 16, 2011, in the United States, through Hollywood Records.

 It was written by Antonina Armato and Tim James while both receive production credits under the stage-name Rock Mafia.
 Additional songwriting comes from Adam Schmalholz, while Devrim Karaoglu co-produced the track.
 The song, according to Gomez, was meant to sound different from her previous material, achieving a "high fashion" sound.
 "Love You like a Love Song" is a midtempo dance-pop and electropop song with a Euro disco rhythm.
 The lyrics deal with the feeling of being in love early on in a relationship.

-"Love You Like a Love Song" was a success in North America, peaking at number twenty-two on the Billboard Hot 100 and number ten on the Canadian Hot 100.
-It stands as the band's most successful single in the United States, lasting the longest on the chart, selling more than two million copies and earning a penta-platinum certification by the Recording Industry Association of America (RIAA).
+"Love You like a Love Song" was a success in North America, peaking at number twenty-two on the Billboard Hot 100 and number ten on the Canadian Hot 100.
+It stands as the band's most successful single in the United States, lasting the longest on the chart, selling more than two million copies and earning a seven-times platinum certification by the Recording Industry Association of America (RIAA).
 The song peaked at number one in Russia, inside the top ten in Hungary, Mexico and Slovakia, and earned gold certifications in Australia and Sweden, and a platinum one in Norway.
 In 2022, Billboard ranked the song as the biggest hit that peaked at number 22.

-The music video for "Love You Like a Love Song" was directed by Geremy Jasper and Georgie Greville.
+The music video for "Love You like a Love Song" was directed by Geremy Jasper and Georgie Greville.
 It features Gomez performing the song at a Japanese karaoke bar while scenes of the band performing in different settings are intercut through the video.
 The video received controversy for the use of paint, later proven to be non-toxic, on a horse.
 Despite the use of non-toxic paint and supervision by the Humane Society, the scenes with the horses were removed in the final edit.